saigontrade88/Machine_Learning/README.md

 ### 4. Build a CNN using Keras/Tensorflow (Final project, Spring 2020 USF Machine Learning) on Gaivi's GPU, https://www.csee.usf.edu/gaivi/

-Overview: Given the skeleton code, cifar52020class.py, by doing the requirements, I understand that one of the disadvantage of CNN is of a large number of parameters to be adjusted so execution time together with cloud renting cost is a consideration when training a complicated model.
+Overview: Given the skeleton code, cifar52020class.py, by doing the requirements, I understand that one of the disadvantages of CNN is of a large number of parameters to be adjusted/updated, so execution time together with computer rental cost is a consideration when training a complicated model.

 Description: